afroisalreadyinu/miniboss/README.md

 ## Installation

-miniboss is on pypi; you can install it with the following:
+miniboss is [on PyPi](https://pypi.org/project/miniboss/); you can install it with the following:

 ```
 pip install miniboss